-The Compensation and Nomination Committee's mission is to:
+The compensation and nomination committee's mission is:

-- 1. make recommendations to the Board of Directors regarding the composition of the Board of Directors and the appointment of executive corporate officers, and, as part of the selection of one or more Deputy Chief Executive Officer(s), to monitor the implementation of a selection process to ensure the presence of at least one person of each sex among the candidates. - 2. to make, based on the proposals of the Senior Management, recommendations to the Board of Directors regarding the determination of gender diversity objectives on the governing bodies; - 3. present to the Board of Directors any questions related to compensation and status of executive corporate officers, in particular compensation, pension plans and the granting of subscription or purchase options on shares of the Company and the free granting of performance shares, as well as terms for their departure; - 4. be informed of the compensation policy of the members of the Group Executive Committee and present to the Board of Directors the terms, amount and apportioning of the granting of subscription or purchase options on shares of the Company and of free performance shares to the members of the Group Executive Committee; - 5. examine the terms, amount and apportioning of share purchase or subscription options for all Group employees; - 6. advise senior management on the terms and conditions of compensation for the Group's principal executives; - 7. examine proposals related to composition, organisation and operation of the Board of Directors and its Committees; - 8. set the rules for determining the variable portion of executive corporate officers' compensation and ensure the consistency of these rules with their annual performance evaluation and with the Group's medium-term strategy.
-The Committee monitors the annual application of these rules; - 9. review the compensation and benefits of all executives and of other companies in the Group, if applicable, including retirement and all other types of benefits;
+- 1. to make recommendations to the board of directors regarding the composition of the board of directors and the appointment of executive corporate officers, and, as part of the selection of one or more deputy chief executive officer(s), to monitor the implementation of a selection process to ensure the presence of at least one person of each sex among the candidates; - 2. to make, based on the proposals of the senior management, recommendations to the board of directors regarding the determination of gender diversity objectives within the governing bodies; - 3. to ensure that the executive officers implement a policy of non-discrimination and diversity, in particular regarding the balanced representation of women and men within the governing bodies.
+The committee reports to the board of directors; - 4. to make proposals to the board of directors with a view to determining the compensation policy of the corporate officers; - 5. to present to the board of directors any questions related to compensation and status of executive corporate officers, in particular compensation, pension plans, granting of subscription or purchase options on shares of the Company and free granting of performance shares, as well as terms of their departure; - 6. to be informed of the compensation policy of the members of the Group executive committee and to propose to the board of directors the terms, amount and apportioning of the granting of subscription or purchase options on shares of the Company and free performance shares of the members of the Group executive committee; - 7. to examine the terms, the amount and the apportioning of the granting of subscription or purchase options and of free performance shares allocation programs for all Group employees; - 8. to advise the Group senior management on the terms and conditions of compensation of the Group's main executives; - 9. to examine proposals related to composition, organisation and operation of the board of directors and its committees; - 10. to set the rules for determining the variable portion of executive corporate officers' compensation and ensure the consistency of these rules with their annual performance evaluation and with the Group's medium-term strategy.
+The committee monitors the annual application of these rules;

-- 10. devise a procedure for selecting future Independent Directors and carry out its own examination of these potential candidates before the candidates themselves have been approached; - 11. determine whether or not it would be desirable to renew expiring terms; - 12. verify, on an annual basis, the situation of each Director individually as to whether or not he or she qualifies as an Independent Director and/or whether or not there is a potential Conflict of Interest, and report its findings to the Board of Directors; - 13. verify, on an annual basis, Directors' expenses; - 14. prepare a succession plan for corporate officers and the Group's principal executives so as to propose succession solutions to the Board of Directors in the event of an unexpected vacancy.
-The Chairman and CEO may take part in the Committee for the purpose of carrying out this assignment.
+- 11. to review the compensation and benefits of all executives of other Group's companies, if applicable, including retirement and all other types of benefits; - 12. to organize a procedure for selecting future directors; - 13. to appreciate the opportunity for renewal of mandates coming to an end; - 14. to verify, on an annual basis, the situation of each director individually with regard to whether or not he or she qualifies as an independent director and/or whether or not there is a potential Conflict of Interest, and to report its findings to the board of directors; - 15. to verify, on an annual basis, directors' expenses; - 16. to establish a succession plan for the corporate officers and the Group's main executives in order to propose succession solutions to the board of directors in the event of an unexpected vacancy.
+The chairman and CEO may take part in the committee for the purpose of carrying out this assignment.

-The Compensation and Nomination Committee shall be informed of the overall human resource and salary policies of the Company and its subsidiaries.
+The compensation and nomination committee shall be informed of the overall human resource and salary policies of the Company and its subsidiaries.